hoserdude/spring-boot-mybatis-profile-sandbox/README.md

-spring-boot-mybatis-profile-sandbox
+spring-boot-mybatis-sandbox
 ===================================

-Epic attempt to get Spring Boot + MyBatis working with Java Config
+Example Spring Boot + MyBatis working with Java Config

-This is built on the Spring Boot Profile sample (https://github.com/spring-projects/spring-boot) to exercise external configuration using yaml.

-The goal is to get Spring's Config capabilities to work with MyBatis MapperScanner using Java config + Annotations.
+The goal is to show Spring's Config capabilities to work with MyBatis MapperScanner using Java config + Annotations.

-** This now works, hooray! **